-Days 2-4: This morning we’ll head into the Lacandon region, birding along the way, and reach Frontera Corozal, overlooking the mighty Usumacinta River.
+Days 2-4: We’ll head into the Lacandon region, birding along the way, and reach Frontera Corozal, overlooking the mighty Usumacinta River.
 This river is still an artery of local travel and commerce.
 Based in Corozal we’ll visit the renowned Maya archaeological sites of Yaxchilán and Bonampak, reminders of a civilization that melted into the forest.
 To reach Yaxchilán we’ll take a boat down the Usumacinta, with Mexico on our left bank, Guatemala on the right, and handsome King Vultures sailing overhead - unconcerned by human boundaries, past or present.
 Birds such as White Hawk and Lovely Cotinga may distract us from the ruins at Bonampak, home to the famous painted figures, remarkably well preserved in a spectacular temple surrounded by luxuriant forest.
 Mixed-species forest flocks here will entertain with antvireos, antwrens, woodcreepers, flycatchers, tanagers, and migrant warblers.
 And almost everywhere we go, the sound of howler monkeys is a constant background (at times foreground!) companion.
 Nights in Frontera Corozal.

-Days 5-7: We’ll end our Lacandon tour with a visit to the time-honoured favourite site of Palenque.
+Days 5-7: We’ll visit the time-honoured favourite site of Palenque.
 Amid the ruins and forest edges we’ll see “the usual” toucans and parrots, and also look for regional endemics such as Rufous-breasted Spinetail and Green-backed Sparrow, along with a host of wintering migrants from North America, including thrushes, vireos, and some 20 species of warblers.
 We’ll also visit some nearby savannas, home to a suite of different species, including Aplomado Falcon, Double-striped Thick-knee, White-fronted Parrot, Fork-tailed Flycatcher, Grassland Yellow-finch, and the ever-popular Vermilion Flycatcher.
 Nights in Palenque.